leehambley/lee.hambley.name/source/blog/2012/06/18/altoros-ruby-open-air-belarus.html.markdown

 to even notice that everybody had left!

 My final thanks goes to Sergey Avseyev with whom I worked for a number of months, and who had the first thought to invite me.
-Sergey I want thank you for the great work we did together, and the invitation to your beautiful home country.
+Sergey I want to thank you for the great work we did together, and the invitation to your beautiful home country.